 39 people found dead in truck container in southeast England

-Police in southeastern England say 39 people were found dead in a truck container believed to have come from Bulgaria.
+Police in southeastern England said that 39 people were found dead Wednesday inside a truck container believed to have come from Bulgaria.

+The truck, which is said to have entered the country on Saturday, was found by ambulance workers at Waterglade Industrial Park, Grays.

-Chief Superintendent Andrew Mariner said Wednesday that authorities are in the process of trying to identify the 38 adults and one teenager.
-It is expected to be a lengthy process.
+"This is a tragic incident where a large number of people have lost their lives.
+Our enquiries are ongoing to establish what has happened," Chief Superintendent Andrew Mariner said.
+"We are in the process of identifying the victims, however I anticipate that this could be a lengthy process."

-Mariner says the truck entered the country on Saturday, Oct.
-19 and that police were "working closely with our partners to investigate."

-A cordon has been put in place around Waterglade Industrial Park in Thurrock, which remains closed.
+A cordon has been put in place and access to and from the Waterglade Industrial Park remains closed.

+"We are working with Thurrock Council to mitigate against any impact our investigation scene will have locally."
+Mariner said.

+Home Secretary Priti Patel tweeted: "Shocked & saddened by this utterly tragic incident in Grays.
+Essex Police has arrested an individual and we must give them the space to conduct their investigations."

 Comments